-Professor of Cardiology and Head of Cardiac Electrophysiology, Imperial College London, and Consultant Cardiologist at Imperial College Healthcare NHS Trust (St Mary's Hospital).
-His other appointments include Adjunct Professor, Department of Pharmacology, Columbia University, New York and Co-Director EP Research, St Joseph's Cardiovascular Research Institute in Atlanta.
-He is on the Board of Trustees, The Founding Research Committee, and Board Liaison for Research of Heart Rhythm Society, USA.
-Professor Peters is also director of the ElectroCardioMaths Programme.
+Professor of Cardiology and Head of Cardiac Electrophysiology, Imperial College London, Consultant Cardiologist at Imperial College Healthcare NHS Trust (Hammersmith & St Mary's Hospitals) and founder of Imperial's Connected Care Bureau.
+His other appointments include Adjunct Professor, Department of Pharmacology, Columbia University, New York.

 At Imperial, he is Director of the ElectroCardioMaths Programme, and Clinical Lead of Imperial Centre for Cardiac Engineering.
 He was the non-US member of the Board of Trustees and founding member of the Digital Health and Research Committees of Heart Rhythm Society, USA, and on several academic and commercial Boards, including DigitalHealth.London.

 Clinical Advisor to Google Fit & Health, and now Fitbit @Google in London.